Small Oval Dish by Sophie MacCarthy

 Her surface decoration originally was two-tone with a limited palette and her use of abstract shapes and linear nudes reinforced the Omega associations.
 Since the mid 1980s she has used wax resists and stencils to create designs including leaves, figures, fruit and fish.
 She paints directly on to the clay and builds up pictorial depth through transparent layers of slip.
 This gives the effect of peering into a rockpool full of swimming fish, or holding a bowl of swirling autumn leaves, creating works alive with depth and a remarkable fluidity of motion.

-UK DeliveriesThis item will be sent Express Delivery at a cost of £7.95, to be delivered on a date of your choosing.
+UK DeliveriesThis item will be sent by Next Day Delivery at a cost of £7.95.

 Click here for full delivery information.